cljs/api/doc/cljs.core/drop-last.md

-## Name
+---
-cljs.core/drop-last
+name: cljs.core/drop-last
+related:
+  - cljs.core/drop
+  - cljs.core/drop-while
+---

 ## Signature
 [s]
 [n s]

 ## Description

 Return a lazy sequence of all but the last `n` items in `s`.

 `n` defaults to 1.

-## Related
-cljs.core/drop
-cljs.core/drop-while